-March is Endometriosis Awareness Month and because this painful disorder affects so many women we wanted to reach out to someone who could provide us with answers to all the important questions.
+Endometriosis is a painful disorder that affects many women in day to day life, when trying to conceive, and when pregnant.
+So, we wanted to reach out to someone who could provide us with answers to all the important questions.
 Dr. Jane Frederick, an internationally noted fertility reproductive endocrinologist, was kind enough to sit down for an interview with us.
 She provided so much useful information from what the disorder really is to how to minimize its effects if you are living with it.

 Everything to Know About Endometriosis- An Interview with Dr. Jane Frederick